 Creating a New Generation

-After deciding to create a character that belongs to a new generation (referred to henceforth as an NG Character), a child of pre-existing characters, the first thing to do is go through Character Creation as usual.
-However, Power Level 1 is slightly different for characters of a new generation.
-Instead of gaining 2x Character Perk, 2x Talent Addition, Attribute Addition and a Skill Improvement:
+After deciding to create a Character that belongs to a new generation (referred to henceforth as an NG Character), a child of pre-existing Characters, the first thing to do is go through Character Creation as usual.
+However, Power Level 1 is slightly different for Characters of a new generation.
+Instead of gaining the usual set of Character Perks at Power Level 1, you:

-This represents the initial upbringing and genetics that come from your character’s parents.
-Generally, this will be a slight incline towards greater power than a traditional character, but with slightly less freedom in terms of character creation – though, this is only for the first Power Level.
+This represents the initial upbringing and genetics that come from your Character’s parents.
+Generally, this will be a slight incline towards greater power than a traditional Character due to possessing more advanced Signature Techniques at Character Creation, but with slightly less freedom – though, this is only for the first Power Level.
 Anything beyond this point represents your character’s individual growth.

 The NG Character still follows all typical rules for using that Transformation, such as needing to meet the Tier of Power Requirement to enter that Transformation.

 Namekian Reincarnation.
-When Defeated, a Namekian is able to spend all of their remaining Karma Points to spit out an egg carrying their soul, ending their life.
-The new Namekian character that will be created from this action takes time to grow (like a typical Namekian, rather than a Dark Vassal) and is best sent to some distance away or to a trusted friend, but this new Namekian will possess the Reincarnated Power Manifested Power using their parent as their Past Life and will retain the Signature Techniques and Magical Abilities possessed by their parent, but they do not gain any Signature Techniques, Magical Abilities or Technique Points from Power Level 1 of Character Creation.
+When Defeated, a Namekian is able to spend 2 Karma Points to spit out an egg carrying their soul, ending their life.
+The new Namekian Character that will be created from this action takes time to grow (like a typical Namekian, rather than a Dark Vassal) and is best sent to some distance away or to a trusted friend, but this new Namekian will possess the Reincarnated Power Manifested Power using their parent as their Past Life, and will retain the Signature Techniques and Unique Abilities possessed by their parent, but they do not gain any Signature Techniques or Technique Points from Power Level 1 of Character Creation.

 Hybrids